 Finding new doctors or communicating with current ones has changed in this digital age.
 Sine 25 percent of the population consists of people with disabilities, medical needs vary.
 The disabled must have access to a physician’s medical website.

-When a website is accessible, it increases the visibility of a practice and potentially reaches new customers.
-Potential patients, reading about services provide, see the practice as all-inclusive, which affects its reputation.
+When a website is accessible, it increases the visibility of business practice and potentially reaches new customers.
+Potential patients, reading about the services provided, see the practice as all-inclusive, which affects its reputation.

 Under the Americans with Disabilities Act (ADA), web accessibility is a protected civil right.
 The California Medical Association reports that small and solo medical practices have been sued for allegedly violating the ADA in California.
 There are also state laws prohibiting businesses from unlawful discrimination against anyone, including those with disabilities.
 Addressing the issue is of utmost importance.

 Unless a practice has taken steps to ensure its website is accessible, it most likely is not.
 Most websites are not built with accessibility as a concern.
 Only two percent of websites are compliant with the Web Content Accessibility Guidelines and are currently accessible to those with disabilities.

 There are excellent website accessibility tools available for websites to help determine a website’s level of compliance and accessibility.
 ADA Site Compliance has tools that perform comprehensive testing that provides results instantly.
 We conduct a free and private scan of a client’s website.